olioapps/aframe-typescript-toolkit/README.md

 ## Using the command line tool (CLI)

-You can install the CLI globally, or run it locally from repository source.
+The A-Frame Typescript Toolkit is installed globally so the CLI can be invoked from anywhere on your machine.

 ### Installation